pierrickrogermele/dev-doc/python.md

 easy_install tox
 ```

-To launch tests, you need to `tox.ini` file and run:
+To launch tests, you need a `tox.ini` file and run:
 ```bash
 tox
 ```